Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 ![](https://pubhub.devnetcloud.com/media/pyats-genie-docs/docs/imgs/layers.png#developer.cisco.com)

-Before we get hands on there are a couple of core concepts that we need to explain as you might have noticed we've been using pyATS and Genie almost interchangeably, we need to explain these tools clearly.
+Before we get hands on there are a couple of core concepts that we need to explain as you might have noticed we've been using pyATS and Genie almost interchangeably, we need to explain pyATS and the different components a bit more.

 ### pyATS

 pyATS is the test framework foundation for this ecosystem.
 It specializes in data-driven and reusable testing, and is engineered for Agile, rapid development iterations.

 This powerful, highly-pluggable Python framework is designed to enable developers start with small, simple and linear test cases, then scale towards large, complex and asynchronous test suites.
+The best way to think about pyATS is that it is the part which allows us to write our tests and we use that to build the logic in Python whetehr it has passed or failed.

 ### Genie

-The simplest way to use pyATS

-Genie redefines how network engineers perform testing and scripting.
-It comes out of the box with all the bits needed for Network Test Automation, meaning that network engineers and NetDevOps can be productive day one with Genie's readily available, holistic and model-driven libraries.
+Genie and it's compoents how network engineers perform testing and scripting.
+It comes out of the box with all the bits needed for Network Test Automation, meaning that network engineers and NetDevOps can be productive day one with Genie's readily available and model-driven libraries.
+Genie has components such as parsers and other methods which allow us to work with networking devices and build our tests around it.

 Genie builds on pyATS to provide: